import-io/huge-table/README.md

 - After changes are merged into master branch, checkout master branch, run tests one more time, and publish this package to npm repository.

 ## Changelog

+### 6.6

+- Created separate less file to support users that are using less in their projects

 ### 6.5